The #1 Cause of Depression, According to Science

 He also suggests educating yourself about depression.
 "The Depression and Bipolar Support Alliance (DBSA) has many resources to help people better support someone with depression.
 When talking to your loved one, you should be prepared to listen more than talk.
 You should consider asking your loved one how you can be helpful," he says.

 Finally, he stresses the importance of getting professional help.
 "It is a critical step in getting well," he says.
 "Nearly half of those either diagnosed with depression or concerned they may have depression say they would feel ashamed/embarrassed if others found out they were suffering from depression, according to the GeneSight Mental Health Monitor.
 Yet, you shouldn't let shame or embarrassment prevent your loved ones from getting treatment they need and deserve."
-And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.